bleachevil/Classwork/README.md

 Creating a product for a blockchain requires several steps, one being to recognize which platform is most suitable for the product, given trends, market conditions, prices and future projections.

-For this project, we used Coingecko to gather data on 8 transaction tokens in hopes to identify which platform is the most rewarding, given the performance of their top transaction tokens.
+For this project, we used Coingecko to gather data on 8 transaction tokens in hopes to create an evaluation tool for each token to help investors understand which blockchain best suits their needs.
 This evaluation tool can be used for those who are introducing products to the blockchain.

 ## Tokens to Analyze